vmware-tanzu/tanzu-framework/cli/core/docs/cli/cli-architecture.md

 ## Release

-Plugins are first compiled into an artifact repository using the builder plugin and then pushed up to their production repository (currently GCP buckets) using the repos CI mechanism.
+Plugins are first compiled into an artifact directory (local discovery source) using the builder plugin and then pushed up to their production discovery source.

-The CI is triggered when a tag is created which pushes up a production release for that tag, as well as on merges to main a release is triggered which pushes the artifacts to the ‘dev’ path.

-For air gapped releases the Cayman build system is used to produce tarballs which contain the artifacts repositories as well as a script which installs the needed plugins from these local repos.

 ## Default Plugin Commands